celery/celery/docs/userguide/canvas.rst

     proj.tasks.add(4, 4) | proj.tasks.mul(8)

-Calling the chain will apply the tasks in the current process and return the result of the last task in the chain::
+Calling the chain will call the tasks in the current process and return the result of the last task in the chain::

     >>> res = chain(add.s(4, 4), mul.s(8), mul.s(10))